 Year four [(£150,000 + £23,891)/5] x 4 = £139,112.80

 Year five [(£150,000 + £23,891)/5] x 5 = £173,891

 Therefore, in accordance with the loan agreement, the repayable amount each year would be £34,778.20

 If the sponsoring employer defaults on the loan, the security held will need to be sold to provide the necessary capital to repay the loan.
 This could cause problems to the business if company owned commercial property is used as security.

 There could be issues if David and Rose reach retirement age and want to access their pension before the loan is repaid in full.

 Repayments made by the company will be classed as a business expense, it will therefore reduce corporation tax liability.
 The SSAS itself will be receiving funds and interest in to scheme ready to provide an increased value for retirement.
 It is potentially a tax efficient way of taking money out of the business and growing the pension fund.
 However, as low interest rates are usually charged on loans, the scheme might achieve a higher value if invested for the same period.

 This guide was written by Craig Croft-Rayner, an independent financial advisor at Milestone Financial Planning.
 It is a for guidance only and is not in of itself financial advice.
-Should any of the above apply to you, please get in touch for a free consultation.
+Should any of the above apply to you, please get in touch for a consultation at no c0st.